nowaxsky/algorithm/README.md

 # algorithm

-This is a study for Java concurrency and multithread.
+This is a study for algorithm based on Java.